For complete CV click here

 + Identifying and understanding the causes and consequences of the rapid increases in motorcycle ownership and use in Latin America, using in-depth interviews and user surveys.

-I also serve on the Editorial Board of three journals: Journal of Transport and Land Use, Journal of Transport and Health, and International Journal of Sustainable Mobility.
+I also serve on the Editorial Board of five journals: Journal of the American Planning Association, Journal of Transport and Land Use, Journal of Transport and Health, International Journal of Sustainable Mobility and Journal of Architectural Planning and Research.

 (Click on each publication to access it, or click here for a complete list of publications)

-+ Hirsch, J., Moore, K. Diez-Roux, A., Evenson, K.R., Rodriguez, D. A. In press.
++ Hirsch, J., Moore, K. Diez-Roux, A., Evenson, K.R., Rodriguez, D. A. 2013.
 Associations of Walk Score® with Walking in the Multi-Ethnic Study of Atherosclerosis.
-American Journal of Preventive Medicine, 12 pages.
+American Journal of Preventive Medicine, 45, 2, 158-160. (to access an animation of the results it click here)

 + Rodríguez, D.A., Cho, G., Evenson, K.R., Conway, T.L., Cohen, D. Ghosh-Dastidar, B. Pickrell, J.L., Veblen-Morteson, S., Lytle, L., In press, Association of the outdoor built environment with physical activity behaviors of adolescent females, Health and Place, 18, 55-62. (to access it click here)